ba-st/Launchpad/docs/HowTo.md

 - basicActivate: what to do to start up your application.
 - configurationDefinitions: a collection of arguments required by the command line handler.
 - logPrefix: a string to prepend to the logs and fuel files.
-- commandName: (class side) used to activate this handler from command line.
+- commandName: (class side) used to activate this handler from the command line.
 - description: (class side) used to describe this handler when `./pharo <image> list` is called.

 ### basicActivate